 G. Hartig (STScI), G. Illingworth (UCO/Lick), ACS Science Team, ESA, NASA , apod060323)

-The expansion of the Universe, according to the recent observations and calculations.
-Time is shown increasing to the right, with the beginning of the Universe at the left, and the current era at the right; while the "size" of any given part of the Universe is shown vertically, in a greatly compressed form (that is, the actual expansion is many millions of times greater than shown here).
+The expansion of the Universe according to "recent" (2006) observations and calculations.
+Time is shown increasing to the right with the beginning of the Universe at the left, and the current era at the right; while the "size" of any given part of the Universe is shown vertically, in a greatly compressed form (the actual expansion is many millions or billions of times greater than shown here).

 In the beginning, the Universe was created as a point-mass of zero size, zero age, and infinite density, mass and temperature.
-In a hundred billionth of a trillionth of a trillionth of a trillionth of a second after its creation, it grew at a nearly infinite rate, to become billions of light years in size.
-In this Inflation, as it is called, quantum fluctuations which existed in the zero-size singularity at the beginning of time and space caused small differences in the mass and density of different regions, which are seen in the microwave background, which is the remnant of the intense radiation which existed everywhere in the Universe during its Cosmic Fireball or Big Bang stage of evolution.
+In a hundred billionth of a trillionth of a trillionth of a trillionth of a second after its creation it grew at a nearly infinite rate, to become billions (if not billions of billions) of light years in size.
+In this so-called Inflation, quantum fluctuations that existed in the zero-size singularity at the beginning of time and space caused small differences in the mass and density of different regions, which are seen in the microwave background, which is the remnant of the intense radiation which existed everywhere in the Universe during its Cosmic Fireball or Big Bang stage of evolution.
 The angular and brightness fluctuations seen in the microwave background exactly match the predictions of comological theories based on this scenario, indicating that it is more likely to be correct than not.

 Added 11/15/02, in response to a Recent Question